 A similar but independent study, dubbed GAGE, has been designed to critically evaluate and compare assemblers on four different large-scale NGS projects [11].
 The presence of an already assembled reference sequence for three of the studied genomes allowed the authors to assess assembly quality.
 One of the main message of this study is that the same assembler can produce utterly different qualities of results on different datasets.
 Moreover, Salzberg and colleagues showed how assemblers' performance is affected by data quality: preprocessing used in read correction seems fundamental to improve assemblers' results.
 The main conclusion of this study is that there is no universal "assembly recipe" to be used for assembling new genomes.
 An assembler working well on certain genomes may exhibit drastically poorer performance when used to assemble even a fairly similar genome.
-A fundamental criticism against GAGE is that each assembler was tuned to maximize the resulting NG50 for each dataset.
-This was done to mimic the behavior of typical users, but builds on an extremal statistic which, as mentioned earlier, also happens to be the worst quality predictor [3].
-Only after this tuning step assembly quality was measured by comparison to a reference.
+A fundamental criticism against GAGE is how it selects the "best" assembly for each assembler and for each dataset: GAGE's authors chose the assembly with the largest NG50, thus building on an extremal statistic which, as mentioned earlier, also happens to be the worst quality predictor [3].
 As in Assemblathon 1, GAGE output is presented as a set of tables with massive amount of-often hard-to-interpret-information.